A TRIBUTE TO DENNIS ADAMS RIP

 “Even my friend Frank Costin was convinced that a car had to roll, to give a driver a bit of feel on corners.
 I was convinced this was wrong and if anything, it should pendulum the other way.

 “The Marcos 1800 was the first car that Peter and I did that had absolutely no roll; the roll centre was so high, that the car just shoved you sideways in corners.
 Getting everything ultra-low is only necessary if you are doing a screaming on-the-limit racing car, to enable you to pull every ounce of benefit from the design.
-With a road car, this isn’t essential.”
+With a road car this isn’t essential.”

 Dennis and Peter announced Probe 2001 in 1970.
 This was financed by a well-known, yet un-named businessman, who wanted it to be more practical (everything is relative!) and they added 4in in length while it now stood at 37in high!
-Doorlets were added although it retained its sliding canopy roof.
+Doorlets were added although it retained its sliding canopy roof .

-In 1970, Dennis designed the Marcos M70, which was Jem Marsh’s idea for a luxurious model aimed at well-heeled businessmen described in adverts as: ‘For the man who is going places and wants to do it in style.’
+In 1970, Dennis had designed the Marcos M70, which was Jem Marsh’s idea for a luxurious model aimed at well-heeled businessmen described in adverts as: ‘For the man who is going places and wants to do it in style.’

-In 195, Dennis emigrated to the USA.
+In 1975, Dennis emigrated to the USA.
 He got a job working for Charlie Massing at Classic Motor Carriages in upstate New York on their neo-classic leviathans although they also produced Cobra and Porsche Speedster replicas.
 Dennis worked on new model development for CMC.

-New owner George Levin (from 1978) tasked Dennis with creating new models starting with the Destiny and a revised gazelle, plus a lavish one-off Bugatti Royale replica.
+New owner George Levin (from 1978) tasked Dennis with creating new models starting with the Destiny and a revised Gazelle, plus a lavish one-off Bugatti Royale replica.
 I think Dennis also designed an electric car for them, too.

-Yearning for England he moved back to England in 1980, where he got a job as an industrial designer for Villiers, while also penning a generator for Hawker-Siddeley.
+Yearning for home he moved back to England in 1980, where he got a job as an industrial designer for Villiers, while also penning a generator for Hawker-Siddeley.
 In 1983, Jem Marsh asked him to revise the Marcos 3-litre GT into what became the Mantula Coupé (complete with Rover V8), with a convertible version in 1985.

 Range Rover ‘stretchers’ Glenfrome Engineering engaged Dennis’ services to create the angular, yet well-specced Facet in 1984.
 He just managed to complete a convertible version called the Profile before the company went into liquidation.

 It’s easy to dismiss the Roadster as just a Jaguar SS100 clone but that would be an insult to the beautiful work that Dennis used on the car.
 It was a greatest hits featuring all of his skills.
-It’s a crying shame that only 20 or so Adams Roadsters were sold between 1986-1992.
+It’s a crying shame that only twenty or so Adams Roadsters were sold between 1986-1992.

 Next up for Dennis was the Rotrax, derived from the Glenfrome Profile that never did quite see the light of day.
 So, instead, he launched it as a kitcar.
-It was one of Adams’ favourites and he described it as ‘the thinking man’s beach buggy’.
+It was one of Adams’ favourites and he described it as ‘the thinking man’s beach buggy.’

 It was well-received but although it looked like a full-on off-roader it didn’t have a limited slip differential (it was based on Ford Cortina) and two-wheel drive and was therefore limited as to where it could go.
 He offered two versions – the Sport and the Safari, which was a 2+2 version.